16th Annual Oral and Maxillofacial Surgery Review

 Illustrated lectures, case presentation, discussion and audience response system.

-James Q. Swift, D.D.S., Professor and Director, Division of Oral and Maxillofacial Surgery, Department of Developmental and Surgical Sciences, University of Minnesota School of Dentistry; Diplomate, American Board of Oral and Maxillofacial Surgery.
+James Q. Swift, D.D.S., Professor, Division of Oral and Maxillofacial Surgery, Department of Developmental and Surgical Sciences, University of Minnesota School of Dentistry; Diplomate, American Board of Oral and Maxillofacial Surgery.

 Christopher J. Bacsik, D.M.D., Diplomate, American Board of Oral and Maxillofacial Surgery; private practice, Oral and Maxillofacial Surgery, Madison, Wisconsin.

-Rui P. Fernandes, D.M.D., M.D., F.A.C.S., Associate Professor and Program Director, Microvascular Fellowship; Chief, Section of Head and Neck Cancer, Division of Oral and Maxillofacial Surgery, University of Florida Health Science Center Jacksonville; Diplomate, American Board of Oral and Maxillofacial Surgery.
+D. David Kim, D.M.D., M.D., F.A.C.S., Associate Professor in Oral and Maxillofacial Surgery; Fellowship Director, Head and Neck/Microvascular Reconstructive Surgery; Chief, Division of Head and Neck Oncology and Microvascular Reconstructive Surgery at Louisiana State Health Science Center at Shreveport; Diplomate, American Board of Oral and Maxillofacial Surgery.

 Andrew P.J.
-Olson, M.D., Assistant Professor, General Internal Medicine & Hospital Pediatrics, Department of Medicine, University of Minnesota, Medical School.
+Olson, M.D., Assistant Professor of Medicine and Pediatrics and Academic Hospitalist, Division of General Internal Medicine, Department of Medicine, University of Minnesota, Medical School.

-Paul S. Tiwana, D.D.S., M.D., M.S., F.A.C.S., Associate Professor and Graduate Program Director, Division of Oral and Maxillofacial Surgery, University of Texas Southwestern Medical Center/Parkland Memorial Hospital, Dallas, Texas; Diplomate, American Board of Oral and Maxillofacial Surgery.
+Steven R. Sewall, D.D.S., Professor and Chief, Division of Oral and Maxillofacial Surgery, Department of Otolaryngology and Communication Sciences, Medical College of Wisconsin, Madison, Wisconsin; Diplomate, American Board of Oral and Maxillofacial Surgery.